zydou/arti/doc/dev/notes/service-side-pow.md

     // Used to tell Publisher that it should re-upload descriptors due to seed rotation.
     // We could have this be a queue where we send just the TimePeriod that we want to update, but
     // it's simpler to just update them all and accept some spurious updates.
+    //
+    // Publisher will hold the other end of this as a Box<dyn Stream>.
     publisher_update_tx: watch::Sender<()>,

     seeds: HashMap<TimePeriod, SeedsForTimePeriod>,